ttn115/testGithub/README.md

 This worked for me, and kept all my history intact.
 From the incorrect root folder (the parent where you accidentally initialized the repo):

 - Move the folder:

 mv .git thecorrectfolder/

 - Re-initialize the git repo:

 cd thecorrectfolder/
 git init

--Re-add all the files, commit, and push:
+- Re-add all the files, commit, and push:

 git add .
 git commit -am 'fixing things' git push origin master

--Done!
+- Done!
 Get yourself a beer.

 When you commit the git repo after re-initializing, you'll get a bunch of output that looks like this: